victorbr2/Power-up-Manager/docs/index.md

 Mario

-Mario, we all know Mario, it's amount of power up's and the implamentation are well timed and give the player a balanced boost that matches the situation.
+Mario, we all know Mario, it's amount of power up's and the implamentation of them is well timed and give the player a balanced boost that matches the situation.

 ## Power up Manager implementation